black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 A NodeList is an array-like, which means you can iterate through it and it shares some common methods with an array.
 For your getCaloriesFromInputs function, an array will work for the argument just as well as a NodeList does.

 Declare a budgetCalories variable and set it to the result of calling getCaloriesFromInputs – pass an array containing your budgetNumberInput as the argument.

+# Step 76
+Your getCaloriesFromInputs function will set the global error flag to true if an invalid input is detected.
+Add an if statement to your calculateCalories function that checks the truthiness of your global error flag, and if it is truthy then use return to end the function execution.